microbiomedata/docs/content/home/src/reference/software_development.md

 ## Git and GitHub

 All code being developed in the NMDC ecosystem/toolchain is open sourced and all repositories are made publicly accessible via GitHub, under the [microbiomedata](https://github.com/microbiomedata/) organization.
 By choosing GitHub as our code collaboration platform of choice, we are marrying ourselves to [Git](https://git-scm.com/doc) as our de facto version control tool.
 We follow the typical Git/GitHub workflow for getting "new code" (for bug fixes, feature enhancements, etc.) into our codebase which is: create an issue for your request → make a corresponding branch → add your commits to that branch → make a PR which will be reviewed by "owners" (experts) → merge into `main` → delete branch.
-Releases for the various repositories are also coordinated/managed via [GitHub Releases](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases) by following a thoroughly documented and standardized “release process”.
+Releases for the various repositories are also coordinated/managed via [GitHub Releases](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases) by following a thoroughly-documented and standardized "release process".

 ## DevOps and infrastructure